Heliostat in der Sonne

 OMF

-Brief information: Application of generic algorithms to optimise the economic efficiency of small heliostat systems (micro heliostats).
+Brief information: Application of generic algorithms to optimise the economic efficiency of small heliostat systems (micro heliostats)

-Project Duration: 01.09.2012 - 30.06.2015
+Project duration: 01.09.2012 - 30.06.2015

-• Hilger GmbH, Wipperführt
+• Hilger GmbH, Wipperfürth

 • Jokey Plastic Wipperfürth GmbH